atomotic/iiif.link/README.md

 **Q**: Those URLs are long and ugly.
 **A**: I didn't want to use an auto incremental integer, neither bake my own logic to generate unique identifier. [ksuid](https://github.com/segmentio/ksuid) library is used here.

+**Q**: Does exists a standard IIIF Api for this need?
+**A**: Yes, there is a working progress: [IIIF Content State API](https://iiif.io/api/content-state/0.3/).
+An good introduction here: [What is IIIF Content State?](https://tom-crane.medium.com/what-is-iiif-content-state-dd15a543939f)

 # Install and run